 Prior to 1976, London Cab Drivers Could Be Fined For Not Keeping What In Their Cab?

 There is a persistent urban legend around London that cabbies are required to keep a whole bale of hay secreted in the trunk of their taxis.
-It isn’t true, the cabbies aren’t required to keep hay, grasses, corn, or any other livestock feed in their trucks, but the urban legend has legitimate roots.
+It isn’t true, the cabbies aren’t required to keep hay, grass, corn, or any other livestock feed in their vehicles, but the urban legend has legitimate roots.

 Despite the decline of horse-drawn anything around London, the law sat on the books well into the 20th century.
-Only in 1976 did a bit of legislative housekeeping strike the law and let every London cabby rest easy knowing there was no chance they’d ever lose some shillings over a trunk unladen with feed.
+Only in 1976 did a bit of legislative housekeeping strike the law from the statute books and let every London cabby rest easy knowing there was no chance they’d ever lose some shillings over a trunk unladen with feed.